 Caroline Bartle – Managing Director

-Caroline has worked in the health and social care sector for 23 years, qualifying as a social worker she worked across a range of services; hospital, rehab, and community working mainly with older people experiencing mental health problems.
+Caroline has worked in the health and social care sector for 27 years, qualifying as a social worker.
+She worked across a range of services; hospital, rehab, and community working mainly with older people experiencing mental health problems.

 Trish O’Hara – Lead Trainer

-Trish has worked within the Health and Social Care Sector for 32 years – Gaining care experience as a ‘home help’, support worker in learning disabilities, mental health and physical disabilities.
+Trish has worked within the Health and Social Care Sector for 30 years, gaining care experience as a home helper, support worker in learning disabilities, mental health and physical disabilities.